refayathaque/glowing-engine/README.md

   - updateObject ✅

 Sun Jan 9 2022

 - Working on error handling today, inserted try catch blocks in all the routes, and now have to code out the blocks in all routes.
   - /buckets ✅
     - Had to test using another SA that has NO access, since this route isn't expecting params I couldn't use invalid params, I had to test by blocking access
   - /objects/:bucket ✅
   - create - /buckets/:name ✅
   - delete - /buckets/:name ✅
   - delete - /objects/:bucket/:name ✅
   - put - /objects/:bucket/:name/:newname ✅

+Mon Jan 10 2022

 - If required params are not provided then route should return 4xx instead of invoking storage operation modules.
+  - Don't need to do any error handling in routes for this because if the request is missing params it wouldn't even hit the route, as the route definition includes the params.
+- Data grooming, make sure all routes are returning data that will actually be useful in the UI, updateObject (put - /objects/:bucket/:name/:newname) is already done, so need to check the responses for all other routes.
+  - get - /buckets ✅
+  - get - /objects/:bucket ✅
+  - create - /buckets/:name ✅
+  - delete - /buckets/:name ✅
+  - delete - /objects/:bucket/:name ✅
+  - put - /objects/:bucket/:name/:newname ✅